 Alazne chuckles softly.

 “You are such a dad.”

 “A dad, huh?
 I guess this body is showing its age,” I say as I focus on the phone to make sure I don’t delete the photo by mistake.

-I realize that Alazne has gone quiet, and when I look up again, her smile has frozen, and she’s looking down and beyond the table.
+Alazne has gone quiet.
+When I look up again, her smile has frozen, and she’s looking down and beyond the table.
 Her brows twitch for a moment.

 “Are you okay?”
 I ask.